 - Business analyst

-Because research skills are so broadly transferable, there are many ways you can demonstrate them on your CV.
+Because research skills are so broadly transferable, you can demonstrate them on your CV in many ways.

 Optimising your education section is one of them.
 Common university modules like research methods, data analysis, or decision sciences prove the ability to do independent research, as can any independent projects you completed while you were in school.